Skip to content

 Feature checklist

-A list can miss customer-specific pricing and dashboard handoff.
+A list can miss customer-specific pricing and dashboard next step.

 Workflow comparison

-Score buyer app, web portal, account rules and staff review together.
+Score customer app, web portal, account rules and staff review together.

 Rollout risk